 TB is an infectious disease caused by the bacteria Mycobacterium tuberculosis.
 TB most often affects the lungs, but can occur anywhere in the body.
-There are two TB-related conditions: tuberculosis disease and tuberculosis infection.
+There are two TB-related conditions: tuberculosis disease and latent tuberculosis infection (LTBI).
 People with active TB disease usually feel sick, have symptoms and can spread TB to others.
-People with latent TB infection do not feel sick, have no symptoms, and cannot spread TB to others.
-This fact sheet discusses TB disease; please refer to the fact sheet on TB infection for more information on that condition.
+People with LTBI do not feel sick, have no symptoms, and cannot spread TB to others.
+This fact sheet discusses TB disease; please refer to the fact sheet on LTBI for more information on that condition.

 Who gets TB disease?

-There are certain factors that increase a person’s risk of developing active TB disease.
+Anyone can get TB, but there are certain factors that increase a person’s risk of developing active TB disease if they are infected.
 People who smoke are at greater risk for both TB infection and progression to TB disease than those who do not smoke.
-People with current medical conditions, such as diabetes, HIV, substance abuse, and immune compromising illness, or kidney disease, are at increased risk for getting active TB disease if they have TB infection in their body.
-Persons who were recently infected (within the last two years) with TB through close contact with someone who has tuberculosis disease also have a greater risk of developing active TB disease.
+People with certain medical conditions, such as diabetes, HIV, substance use, and immune compromising illness, or kidney disease, are at increased risk for getting active TB disease if they have TB infection in their body.
+Persons who were recently infected (within the last two years) with TB through close contact with someone who has active TB disease also have a greater risk of developing active TB disease.

 What are the symptoms of TB disease?

-The general symptoms of TB disease include feeling tired, weight loss, fever and night sweats.
-The symptoms of TB disease of the lungs also include a bad cough that does not improve and lasts 3 weeks or longer, chest pain and coughing up blood.
-Symptoms of TB disease occurring outside of the lungs depend on the affected area.
+The general symptoms of TB disease include feeling tired, weight loss, fever, and night sweats.
+The symptoms of TB disease of the lungs can also include a bad cough that does not improve and lasts three weeks or longer, chest pain, and coughing up blood.
+Symptoms of TB disease in other parts of the body depend on the affected area.

 How soon do symptoms appear?